 During the regular 2017-18 season, FOX launched six new scripted shows and two of them won’t be back for the 2018-19 season.
 How will the network do in the ratings this time around?
 How many of their TV shows will be cancelled or renewed?
 Stay tuned.

 How do the execs decide what to cancel or keep?
 They look at a lot of different factors but the ratings play a very large role.
 The higher the ratings, the better chances a show has of surviving.

-FOX shows this season (so far): 9-1-1, Bob’s Burgers, The Cool Kids, Empire, Family Guy, The Gifted, Hell’s Kitchen, Last Man Standing, Lethal Weapon, Rel, The Resident, The Simpsons, and Star.
+FOX shows this season (so far): 9-1-1, Bob’s Burgers, The Cool Kids, Empire, Family Guy, The Gifted, Gordon Ramsay’s 24 Hours to Hell and Back, Hell’s Kitchen, Last Man Standing, Lethal Weapon, The Masked Singer, The Orville, Rel, The Resident, The Simpsons, and Star.

 A couple of notes about these charts: